Rafael Cordero (educator): Career

 In 1826 Cordero established a free school for all the children in his house.
 He taught children regardless of their race and those who could not afford an education otherwise.
 There, he taught reading, calligraphy, mathematics, and religious instruction.
-Among the distinguished alumni who attended Cordero's school were José Julian Acosta, Román Baldorioty de Castro and Alejandro Tapia y Rivera.
+Among the distinguished alumni who attended Cordero's school were Román Baldorioty de Castro and Alejandro Tapia y Rivera.
 Cordero maintained his educational center for 58 years at Luna Street.
 He proved that racial and economic integration could be possible and accepted.

 Cordero was awarded the Premio de Virtud by the Sociedad Económica de Amigos del País en Puerto Rico, an economic club whose members were friends of Puerto Rico.
 He was given 100 pesos, which he, in turn, gave away to those in need.
 He used half of the money (50 pesos) to buy books and clothes for his students, and the other half was given to the homeless.

 He was a great agitator for the abolition of slavery:

 To the teachings of Rafael Cordero more than to any man in Puerto Rico is due the credit for the abolition of slavery in that island.
 His school was a man factory.
 The decree of the national Spanish assembly issued in 1873 abolished slavery in Puerto Rico forever.